REDUCE YOUR SHRINK – ARE YOU FOLLOWING THESE 7 BEST PRACTICES?

 1. Policies and Procedures

-Handling cash, having store keys and authorizing transactions though the POS system are privileges and responsibilities of your managers.
-Access to the back room, taking out the trash and a less than secure location are all tempting opportunities to sneak something out.
-Placing controls around who, when and how these situations should be handled and enforcing them help reduce employees’ opportunities for dishonesty as well as quickly flag if a loss has occurred.
+Handling cash, having store keys, and authorizing transactions through the POS system are privileges and responsibilities of your managers.
+Access to the backroom, taking out the trash and a less than secure location are all tempting opportunities to sneak something out.
+Placing controls around who, when, and how these situations should be handled and enforcing them help reduce employees’ opportunities for dishonesty as well as quickly flag if a loss has occurred.